Mission Dolores Cemetery

 What you need to know

-The cemetery is compact, maybe 100 graves, many marked by weathered headstones with dates in the 1800s.
-A few are older, though many early markers have been lost to time.
-The graveyard appears in Alfred Hitchcock’s “Vertigo.”
-Kim Novak’s character visits a grave here in one of the film’s key scenes.
+The cemetery is compact, about 100 graves, many marked by weathered headstones with dates in the 1800s.
+A few are older, though many early markers have been lost.
+The graveyard appears in Alfred Hitchcock’s “Vertigo”: Kim Novak’s character visits a grave here in one of the film’s key scenes.

 Visiting